vipulnaik/diet-exercise-health/notes/health-profile.md

 ### Height

-My height is a tad under 5 feet 9 inches.
+My height is a tad over 5 feet 9 inches.
 This puts me a little below average height for an adult male.

 ### Weight